dojo/docs/welcome.rst

   * `dojox.image.Lightbox <dojox/image/Lightbox>`_

+* `dojox.highlight <dojox/highlight>`_

 ----

 DojoC
 -----

 DojoC is an svn repository used by DojoCampus for a variety of widgets, tutorials, sandbox, and other demos.
 You are welcome to explore and contribute, though absolutely nothing is guaranteed to work.
-DojoC is meant as a community workshop, and code comes and goes frequently, often times 'promoted' to `DojoX <dojox/>`_ projects.
+DojoC is meant as a community workshop, and code comes and goes frequently, often times 'promoted' to `DojoX projects <dojox>`_.

-* `More about DojoC <dojoc/>`_
+* `More about DojoC <dojoc>`_

 ----